 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- Describe the social and cultural dimensions of health and wellbeing impacting individuals and groups in Australian society
+- Describe the cultural determinants of health and wellbeing impacting individuals and groups in Australian society.

-- Explore the interconnectedness of ethical and professional practice, communication, clinical decision making, and mindful practice in paramedicine in relation to mindful and patient-centred approaches to health care
+- Explore the interconnectedness of ethical and professional practice, communication, clinical decision making, and clinical mindfulness in paramedicine in relation to patient-centred approaches to health care.

 |Field of Education||Commencing Student Contribution 1,3||Grandfathered Student Contribution 1,3||Approved Pathway Course Student Contribution 2,3||Domestic Full Fee 4|

 1 Please refer to more information on student contribution amounts.

 2 Please refer to more information on eligibility and Approved Pathway courses.

 3 Please refer to more information on eligibility for HECS-HELP.

 4 Please refer to more information on eligibility for FEE-HELP.